YosysHQ-Docs/AppNote-109/docs/source/index.rst

 that are expanded when the property is instantiated with the proper arguments.
 Properties can also have no arguments.

-The P1800 defines several kinds of properties that are listed below:
+The P1800 defines several kinds of properties of which some are shown below:

 * **Sequence**: As described in Section Temporal or Sequence Layer, a sequence property have three forms namely *sequence_expression*, *weak(sequence_expression)*